 - Add spices to taste.
 Here’s my suggestions:

 - 2 – 3 tablespoons of Chili powder

 - 1/2 – 1 teaspoon black pepper

 - dash of cinammon

 - When chili begins to bubble, turn down the heat; cover, simmer for 1 – 2 hours.
 Taste.
-I like it like this, but Jen thinks it’s too concentrated and prefers add some water to thin it back out.
+I like it like this, but some people think it’s too concentrated and prefers add some water to thin it back out.

 Congratulations.
 You have just made Mean Mean Pat Chili.
 Serve with cheese and your choice of bread, corn bread, crackers.

-Notes: Nowadays, I make my own Chili Powder according to Alton Brown’s recipe, although I leave out the garlic powder since my chili has fresh garlic.
+Notes: Nowadays, I make my own Chili Powder according to Alton Brown’s recipe.

 Subscribe for Free Updates